-LBCC Email and Course Communications: You are responsible for all communications sent via Moodle and to your LBCC email account.
+LBCC Email and Course Communications: You are responsible for all communications sent via Moodle and sent to your LBCC email account.
 You are required to use your LBCC provided email account for all email communications.
 If you email your instructor, you can expect a response within 24 hours.
 Your instructor expects you to check your email often so that two-way communication can be established.

 Homework and Your Responsibility: Each week you will have assignments in the course software Achieve.
-Some assignments will be due on Fridays.
-Other homework will be due Monday.
+Some assignments will be due on Thursdays.
+Other homework will be due Sunday.
 All deadlines will be noted in Moodle, so check our Moodle class regularly.
+If you have weekend plans that do not include math homework, then finish assignments early, so there is time to get help from your instructor or the math help desk.